DanielShalam/BPA/README.md

 ## Running instructions
 ### Clustering on the sphere
-We provide the code to reproduce the syntethic expriment as described in the paper.
+We provide the code to reproduce the synthetic experiment as described in the paper.
-This can be beneficial in order to expriement with the SOT on a controlled data and can be used as a benchmark.
+This can be beneficial to experiment with the SOT on controlled data and can be used as a benchmark.

 To run the expriemnt with the default arguments, simply run the script:

-        syntethic_exp/eval_unit.py
+        synthetic_exp/eval_unit.py

-The script includes a variety of paramters that controls the structre of the data as well as additional plot configurations.
+The script includes a variety of parameters that controls the structure of the data as well as additional plot configurations.

 ### Few-Shot Classification

 <details><summary>Dataset </summary>